 Adhering to company regulations and safety procedures is very important for a cabin crew member.
 Different airlines have varying policies and training, so one needs to have valid certificate of proven ability from the Federal Aviation Administration (FAA).

-To write your profile name, make sure that your name is written clearly with the correct spellings.
+When writing your profile name, make sure that your name is written clearly with the correct spellings and proper spacing.

 Recruiters will examine a candidate’s work history to determine if the kind of jobs they’ve held relate to the on-board tasks a Flight Attendant performs.
 If you have customer service experience, highlight your skills to distinguish yourself from the pack.